 This best homemade pizza is definitely the best ever!

 So pizza tales are not new on this blog.
-We at home love pizzas and for a long time I have been working hard to perfect that 100% whole wheat pizza base.
-Many books have been read, many recipes tried, some tweaks done and now I think finally last Friday I made what I can call as the best homemade whole wheat pizza ever.
-The people in my house have made a joke out of my pizza trials and how I am obsessed with it, on how it really doesn't matter if the crust is not as crisp or as chewy or if it has 10% maida added in it but me I kept it, sometimes when things get in my head they stay in my head till I am satisfied.
+We at home love pizzas and for a long time I have been working hard to perfect that 100% whole wheat pizza base to make the best homemade pizza ever 🙂 Many books have been read, many recipes tried, some tweaks done and now I think finally last Friday, I made what I can call, as the best homemade whole wheat pizza ever.
+The people in my house have made a joke out of my pizza trials and how I am obsessed with it, on how it really doesn’t matter if the crust is not as crisp or as chewy or if it has 10% maida added in it, but me I kept to it, sometimes when things get in my head, they stay in my head, till I am satisfied.

-As a person currently working as a consultant for a new upcoming restaurant in Hyderabad (yes yes do check out the FB page of The Big Fork and I will keep you informed of the opening), I totally could relate to the madness and the points mentioned in the book, the unending work days, the one task after another coming up every new day and just when you thought you are done with everything.
-Opening and running a restaurant is a constant whirlwind madness and everyone who has been associated with one with agree to this.
+As a person currently working as a consultant for a new upcoming restaurant in Hyderabad, I totally could relate to the madness and the points mentioned in the book, the unending work days, the one task after another coming up every new day and that too, just when you thought you are done with everything.
+Opening and running a restaurant is a constant whirlwind madness and everyone who has been associated with one will agree to this.

-So I share with you the recipe of the best homemade whole wheat pizza and few tips I realized are important to get the pizza right.
+So I share with you the recipe of the best homemade pizza with whole wheat flour and few tips I realized are important to get the pizza right.